 Mousetrap ran the first relaxed performance in London's West End (Shrek the Musical in 2012) and has hosted 8 West End relaxed performances since then.
-These are available to young people up to the age of 25 (and their parents and/or carers) with autism, learning parents and/or carers) with autism, learning disabilities or other sensory and communication needs who would benefit from a more relaxed environment.
+These are available to young people up to the age of 25 (and their parents and/or carers) with autism, learning disabilities or other sensory and communication needs who would benefit from a more relaxed environment.
 Tickets are heavily subsidised and offered at only £5-£10 per young person and £6 to £20 per adult.